Squash, summer – Tromboncino Albenga

 Soil and site:

-Squashes need a very fertile, free-draining soil which can hold plenty of moisture and a generous application of well-decomposed compost is beneficial (about one bucket per square metre).
-But they also need a sheltered place in the garden as they really despise strong wind.
+Squashes need a very fertile and free-draining soil.
+In addition, the soil needs to be able to hold plenty of moisture.
+However, a generous application of well-decomposed compost is essential.
+Grow the plants in a sheltered place in the garden.